Children's learning and our teaching

 Every week the team meet to discuss how we can teach the curricular goal planned for that week in the way that will support and stretch the needs of the children at that time.

 - Child-initiated learning, where the children have independent, 'free-flow' use of the equipment, activities and space, allowing them to explore their own interests, nourish their natural love of learning and help them build resilience by taking child-sized risks.

 - Adult-led learning, in which the children are invited and encouraged to join the activities that staff have devised to extend their learning and support their needs.
 The teaching team introduce new skills and techniques, and encourage the children to think and talk about what they are doing by asking open questions and helping the children to find answers.

 Read more about how, as well as what and why we teach this way on our Curricular Goals and pedagogy page.

 Snack time learning: our snack table is open for most of each session.
 It is a horse-shoe shaped table, with an adult sitting in the middle.
 Children go wash their hands, then sit down to have a snack.
 With the grown up's support they practise turn taking, sharing, maths (counting, adding, subtracting, dividing....), literacy (names of things and colours...), as well as having a healthy snack.

 Outside: there are always at least two members of staff working with the children outdoors.

 Each child has a Key Person

 Each child in the nursery has one special member of staff, their Key Person, who has specific responsibilities for that child and their family while they are with us.
 If you have an established friendship with a member of staff, they will not be your child's Key Person.
-Helen and the Senior Teachers allocate Key People.
+Our Assistant Head, Lindsay, allocates Key People.